CHI St. Alexius Health and University of Mary

 Admission into the Professional Program

 The RT Program accepts eight students each year.
-Application forms are available from the RT school at St. Alexius Medical Center and from the program advisor at University of Mary.
-A non-refundable $20.00 application fee is required.
+Application forms are available from the RT school at CHI St. Alexius Health and from the program advisor at University of Mary.
+A non-refundable $25.00 application fee is required.
 Applications should be completed and turned in to the RT Pogram by January 1 for consideration for admission into the professional program.
 (Directions on how to apply are below.)
 The professional program begins at the end of August each year.

 To be considered for admission, applicants must complete all pre-professional courses prior to January 1.
 Students must complete B.S. graduation requirements upon completion of the professional curriculum in order to be awarded the Certificate of Completion from the Radiologic Technology Program.